Pettiford History, Family Crest & Coats of Arms

 Early History of the Pettiford family

-Another 85 words (6 lines of text) covering the years 1760, 1665 and 1718 are included under the topic Early Pettiford History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pettiford research.
+Another 43 words (3 lines of text) covering the years 1760, 1665 and 1718 are included under the topic Early Pettiford History in all our PDF Extended History products and printed products wherever possible.

 Pettiford Spelling Variations